 #1) Download the HP ALM Excel add-in from here.
 This will open the web page.

 #2) Click on the ‘GET IT’ button.
-Download the add-in version compatible with your installed ALM version.
+Download the add-in version that is compatible with the ALM version you have installed.